Ah, the age old question – ‘What should I wear?’

 We know that choosing outfits for a portrait session can be an overwhelming task, especially when planning for multiple family members.
 We’re here to help!
 We want to provide our clients with the best possible artwork and we also want them to have FUN during the session, so we encourage planning to eliminate stress and to make sure you look and feel your best during your session!

-Accessories are fun and can add personality, and props that coincide with a theme or location add a layer of depth.
-Hats, necklaces, headbands, suspenders… these great showing style and can tie outfits together as well.
-Roller blades and ice cream cones can set the scene for the summer session.
+Accessories are fun and can add personality, and props that coincide with a theme or location really tie things together.
+Hats, necklaces, headbands, suspenders… these are great for showing your style and bringing outfits and groups together as well.
+Roller blades and ice cream cones can set the scene for a summer session.
 Coffee and blankets for a fall session create feeling of warmth.
 Props help paint a more complete picture, can keep things from being too pose-y, and can also make sessions more enjoyable.

 (scroll down for more tips!)

 Tip #5 | Avoid Character Tees and Large Logos

 Your little one may love Dora, but you aren’t necessarily going to want her in your family photos.
 Character tees can be very distracting to the eye and can date an image (for instance… is Dora still relevant?).
 Same goes for large logos like a big Nike Swoosh!
 It’s best to avoid large and distracting logos when possible.

 Tip #6 | Location

 Consider your location when planning your outfits for the session.
 Are you going to be out in nature?
 Yellow or blue really pop in a beautiful way when surrounded with greenery.
 Cityscape?
 A nice floral pattern or pastel shade looks great with clean, muted architecture.
 If you’re from St. Louis, you are aware of the abundance of red brick buildings around.
 Blue and green pop wonderfully against those red shades.
 If you’re planning an in-home lifestyle session, it would make sense to be more casual with your clothing choices!